surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-11.md

 Each time a new closure is created by `GetNewClosure`, a new dynamic module is created, and the variables in the caller's scope (in this case, the script block containing the increment) are copied into this new module.
-To ensure that the nextId defined inside the parent function (but outside the script block) is incremented, the explicit script: scope prefix is needed.
+To ensure that the nextId defined inside the parent function (but outside the script block) is incremented, the explicit Script: scope prefix is needed.

 Of course, the script block need not be a named function; for example: